Portions: 6 servings Calories: 628kcal |

 - 3 cups heavy cream

-- 3 cups of vegetable broth (or homemade), see variations below
+- 3 cups vegetable broth, or homemade, see variations below

-- 2 pound [0.9 kg] of fresh lump crabmeat, clean of cartilage and shell pieces
+- 2 pound fresh lump crabmeat, [0.9 kg] clean of cartilage and shell pieces

 - 1 ½ teaspoon salt, (or to taste)

-- 3 tablespoons of minced fresh parsley (flat or curly, whatever you have, plus extra for garnish)
+- 3 tablespoons minced fresh parsley, flat or curly, whatever you have

 Preparation